Interpretability Guarantees with Merlin-Arthur Classifiers

-which means he returns the class of the data point with the highest $j$-index that fits the features he is presented (we assume he ignores the $\varnothing$ as a feature).
+This means he returns the class of the data point with the largest 1-norm that fits the presented features.
 But now Merlin can use the strategy

-so returning the feature with the lowest $j$-index.
-It is easy to check that no matter what Morgana puts forward, the feature with higher or lower index, nothing can convince Arthur of the wrong class.
-If she gives the same feature as Merlin, the datapoint will be correctly determined by Arthur.
-If she gives the other feature, the true datapoint is the unique one that has both features.
-Arthur's strategy works as long as \emph{someone} gives him the feature with the lower index.
+which returns the feature with the smaller 1-norm.
+It is easy to verify that no matter what Morgana puts forward, a feature with smaller or larger entry, nothing can convince Arthur of the wrong class.
+If she gives the same feature as Merlin, the data point will be correctly determined by Arthur.
+If she gives the other feature, the true data point is the unique one that has both features.
+Arthur's strategy works as long as \emph{someone} gives him the smaller feature.